shatha12/Violence_Detection_in_Smart_Cities/MVP/MVP.md

 # Violence Detection in Smart Cities

 ## Goal of the Project
-he aim of this project is to develop automatic system to detect dangerous situations Such as fighting, brawls, robberies, and more.
+The aim of this project is to develop automatic system to detect dangerous situations Such as fighting, brawls, robberies, and more.

  ## Start building Simple Neural Network (baseline)